acolomba/blackvuesync/README.md

 Simple example with crontab for a hypothetical ```media``` user:

 ```
-*/15 * * * * /home/media/bin/blackvuesync.py dashcam.home.net --keep 2w --destination /home/media/dashcam/ --quiet
+*/15 * * * * /home/media/bin/blackvuesync.py dashcam.example.net --keep 2w --destination /mnt/dashcam --cron
 ```

-The ```--quiet``` option produces output only in case of unexpected errors, so if cron is configured to send an email with the output, no email will be sent when the job completes without errors.
+The ```--cron``` option changes the logging level with the assumption that the output will be emailed.
+When this option is enabled, the script will only log when normal recordings are downloaded and when unexpected error conditions occur.
+One would typically see an email only after driving or when something goes wrong.

-Note that if the camera is unreacheable for whatever reason, in ```--quiet``` mode no output will be generated, since this is an expected condition whenever the dashcam is away from its home network.
+Note that if the dashcam is unreachable for whatever reason, in ```--cron``` mode no output is generated, since this is an expected condition whenever the dashcam is away from the local network.

 #### NAS